nsang0u/amarteurs/_posts/2018-10-29-PaperPrototype.md

 The user approaches a piece of art and is prompted to select how they feel.
 They can tap to select an emotion from the different emojis below the piece of art.
-In the prototype, the user can only select the Angry emoji.
+In the prototype, the user can only select the Happy emoji.

 ![Imgur](https://i.imgur.com/4Lrf5Hr.jpg)

-The user has chosen their reaction emoji (in this prototype, Angry).
+The user has chosen their reaction emoji (in this prototype, Happy).
 They are shown a screen with the reaction they've chosen, with the option to go back or share their reaciton.
 If they go back, they return to the previous screen with the possible emotions and the photo of the piece of art.
 If they choose to share, they are brought to the next screen.

 ![Imgur](https://i.imgur.com/lI1UWBI.jpg)